STAIRlab/sees/docs/library/1_Modeling/element/beam/2056-Beam With Hinges Element.md

 # BeamWithHinges

-<p>This command is used to construct a forceBeamColumn element object,
-which is based on the non-iterative (or iterative) flexibility formulation.
+This command is used to construct a forceBeamColumn element object, which is based on the non-iterative (or iterative) flexibility formulation.
 The locations and weights of the element integration points are based on so-called plastic hinge integration, which allows the user